MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ## Reference information

 ### Office Content Delivery Network (CDN)
-The software to install and update Office 365 ProPlus is available on the Office Content Delivery Network (CDN) on the internet.
-The Click-to-Run service, which manages installations and updates of Office 365 ProPlus, makes calls to the Office CDN, which is hosted by Akamai.
+The software to install and update Microsoft 365 Apps is available on the Office Content Delivery Network (CDN) on the internet.
+The Click-to-Run service, which manages installations and updates of Microsoft 365 Apps, makes calls to the Office CDN, which is hosted by Akamai.

 Office 365 has a Memorandum of Understanding with Akamai as part of the Office 365 accreditation package and Akami has a FedRAMP moderate accreditation.
 For availability, the Click-to-Run service can failover to a world-wide instance of Azure Front Door, which also has a FedRAMP moderate accreditation.

 ### Device Management Service
-For installations of Office 365 ProPlus that are configured to get updates automatically from the Office CDN, Microsoft uses the Device Management Service (DMS) to apply release configuration to individual devices based on their specific configuration.
+For installations of Microsoft 365 Apps that are configured to get updates automatically from the Office CDN, Microsoft uses the Device Management Service (DMS) to apply release configuration to individual devices based on their specific configuration.
 For example, the operating system version that Office is installed on, whether the 32-bit or 64-bit version of Office is installed, and which language of Office is installed.

 The Click-to-Run service contacts DMS to check for updates and will get a JSON response letting it know if a new build is available to download.
 None of the data passed by the Click-to-Run service is stored by the DMS service.
-The data is merely used as filtering criteria to determine what build information should be provided to the Click-to-Run for updating Office 365 ProPlus.
+The data is merely used as filtering criteria to determine what build information should be provided to the Click-to-Run for updating Microsoft 365 Apps.

 The DMS service doesn't process, store or transmit any personally identifiable information or customer content.